owesh74/FitFuel-V2/README.md

 Frontend Setup:

-Open a new terminal and navigate to the client directory: cd client
+Open a new terminal and navigate to the client directory: cd FitFuel-V2

-Install NPM packages: npm install
+Install packages: npm install

-Create a .env file in the client directory and add your backend URL:
+Create a .env file and add your backend URL:

 REACT_APP_API_URL=http://localhost:5000